List of Belgian submissions for the Academy Award for Best International Feature Film

 Belgium has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1967.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The "Best Foreign Language Film" category was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.
 Between 1947 and 1955, the academy presented a non-competitive Honorary Award for the best foreign language films released in the United States.

-As of 2025, Belgium was nominated eight times, but never won the award.
+As of 2026, Belgium has been nominated eight times, but never won the award.

 Submissions

 Gérard Corbiau directed two Belgian films nominated for the award, The Music Teacher and Farinelli.

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 Even though Belgium was nominated eight times, two-times Palme d'Or winners and acclaimed filmmakers Jean-Pierre and Luc Dardenne were never nominated.
 They hold the record of most submitted directors, with 5 films selected to represent the country: Rosetta (1999), The Son (2002), The Child (2005), Two Days, One Night (2014) and Young Mothers (2025).
 However, for Two Days, One Night, Marion Cotillard was nominated for the Academy Award for Best Actress.

 Two of the nominees were directed by Gérard Corbiau: The Music Teacher and Farinelli.
 The six other Belgian directors to have films accepted as nominees are Jacques Boigelot, Stijn Coninx, Dominique Deruddere, Michaël R. Roskam, Felix Van Groeningen and Lukas Dhont.

-Boigelot's Peace in the Fields was accepted as a nominee at the 43rd Academy Awards, Stijn Coninx's Daens was a nominee in 1993, Deruddere's Everybody's Famous! was a nominee at the 73rd Academy Awards, Roskam's Bullhead for the 84th, Van Groeningen's The Broken Circle Breakdown for the 86th, and Dhont's Close for the 95th.
+Boigelot's Peace in the Fields was accepted as a nominee at the 43rd Academy Awards, Stijn Coninx's Daens was a nominee in 1993, Deruddere's Everybody's Famous! was a nominee at the 73rd Academy Awards, Roskam's Bullhead at the 84th, Van Groeningen's The Broken Circle Breakdown at the 86th, and Dhont's Close at the 95th.

+Jaco Van Dormael's The Brand New Testament and Laura Wandel's Playground both advanced to the December shortlisted semifinalist, but were not nominated.

 Below is a list of the films that have been submitted by Belgium for review by the academy for the award by year and the respective Academy Awards ceremony.